This is our review of the best dog coats for Pugs in 2022.

-Pugs are pound for pound, arguably the most difficult breed of dog to fit.
+Pugs are pound for pound, arguably the most difficult breeds of dog to fit.
 With their broad chests, skinny legs and chunky bodies (some chunkier than others), it can be hard to find a winter coat that offers a custom fit.

 Our top pick for a Pug winter coat is the ThinkPet Reversible Dog Coat.
 It offers outstanding protection from rain and snow, keeps your pet warm, it’s reversible, so you get more bang for your buck, and looks very fashionable.